suma-project/Suma/INSTALL.md

 * ServerIOConfig.php

-    In the `YOUR_WEB_DIR/suma/analysis/config/` directory, copy `ServerIOConfig_example.php` to a new file `YOUR_WEB_DIR/suma/analysis/config/ServerIOConfig.php`.
-    Change `$ServerIOBaseUrl = 'http://YOUR_SERVER/sumaserver/query';` to the URL for your Suma Query Server.
+    In the `YOUR_WEB_DIR/suma/analysis/config/` directory, copy `config_example.yaml` to a new file `config.yaml`.
+Change `baseUrl` to the URL for your Suma Query Server.
 If you used a directory other than `sumaserver` in the "Suma Software Installation" section above, that should be reflected in this URL.

 * You can view the Suma analysis tools by visting `http://YOUR_SERVER/suma/analysis/reports`.

-* To enable the nightly summary report:
+* To configure the nightly summary report:

-    In the `YOUR_WEB_DIR/suma/analysis/config/` directory, copy the contents of `nightlyConfig_example.php` to a new file named `nightlyConfig.php`.

-    Edit the timezone, recipients, error_recipients, etc. variables in `YOUR_WEB_DIR/suma/analysis/config/nightlyConfig.php` as needed.
+    In the `YOUR_WEB_DIR/suma/analysis/config/config.yaml` file, edit the timezone, displayFormat, recipients, and errorRecipients as needed.

     Using cron, or some other scheduler, schedule a task to run the `YOUR_WEB_DIR/suma/analysis/reports/nightly/nightlyEmail.php` script as desired.